bluuuk/bluuuk.github.io/_posts/2025-10-06-openESEC-web-polish-bar.md

 ```

-Let's disect what each method does:
+Let's dissect what each method does:

-- `update_property` retrieves the attribute `val` and sets the attribute `key` to its value
+- `update_property` retrieves the attribute `val` and sets the attribute `key` to its value.
 - `empty_alcohol_shelf` will shorten the list `self.alcohol_shelf._alcohol_shelf` to its first value.
-If they does not exists, it will reduce the list `self.alcohol_shelf` to its first value.
+If it does not exist, it will reduce the list `self.alcohol_shelf` to its first value.
 - `add_beverage` adds an item to the list `self.alcohol_shelf._alcohol_shelf`.

-If you are not familiar with the special methods `getattr`, `setattr` and `hasattr` --- I got you covered in the next section!
+If you are not familiar with the special methods `getattr`, `setattr`, and `hasattr`---I've got you covered in the next section!

 ## Python refresher and playground

 Below is a small playground I created if you want to try it on your own first.
-At the end, I included the challenge classes such that you can play around to try to solve this ctf on your own.
+At the end, I included the challenge classes so that you can play around and try to solve this CTF on your own.
 You can use the [hints](#intuition).

 <iframe
   src="https://bluuuk.github.io/blog-jupyterlite/lab/index.html?path=/openECSC-playground.ipynb"